SystemsApproach/security/key-distro.rst

 key-signing party, an individual can:

--  Collect public keys from others whose identity he knows (often by collecting the fingerprint of the key on a printed card.)
+-  Collect public keys from others whose identity he knows (often by collecting the fingerprint of the key—a short hash of the key—on a printed card.)

 -  Provide his public key (or its fingerprint) to others, perhaps showing some other form of ID.